 When John the Baptist came, he proclaimed that the kingdom of God was near (Matt.
 3:2).
 Jesus followed him, also proclaiming the nearness of the kingdom of God (Matt.
 4:17).
-And when Jesus sends his disciples out, they are told to announce that the kingdom is near (Matt.
+And when Jesus sent his disciples out, they were told to announce that the kingdom is near (Matt.
 10:7).
 The word translated as ‘near’, engizō, refers to a coming close in a temporal sense.
-The kingdom is just around the corner.
-While it has not yet arrived, it is imminent.
+The kingdom was just around the corner.
+While it had not yet arrived, it was imminent.

 This would have played into the expectations of both the disciples and the crowds that followed Jesus.
 And it likely had something to do with the antagonism of the religious leaders.
 If they felt that Jesus might ferment revolt against the Romans, it would increase their opposition.